tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/065_Retweet_Task/README.md

 Next you'll need to set the spending limit for the TApp before using it.
 Each TApp in the TEA Project has a spending limit that is set by the user to ensure that the TApp business logic can withdraw user funds only up to that amount.

 ![](https://user-images.githubusercontent.com/86096370/227608436-80601f38-e2a4-4211-b21c-677d8e782265.png)

+Note that the last 2 steps (using the faucet and setting the spending limit) are only available in the local environment and these buttons won't exist in the real deployment of the app.

 ## Test the business logic